-In light of this contradictory trend, Feinberg and Willer sought to investigate the psychology behind attitudes about climate change.
+Feinberg and Willer sought to investigate the psychology behind attitudes about climate change.

 In the first of two experiments, 97 UC Berkeley undergraduates were gauged for their political attitudes, skepticism about global warming and level of belief in whether the world is just or unjust.
 Rated on a “just world scale,” which measures people’s belief in a just world for themselves and others, participants were asked how much they agree with such statements as “I believe that, by and large, people get what they deserve,” and “I am confident that justice always prevails over injustice.”